 According to the Federal Motor Carrier Safety Administration (FMCSA), more than 400,000 accidents involve commercial trucks in the United States annually.
 Further, driver error plays a significant role, but they are not the only factors.
 Some accidents are entirely beyond a driver’s control, like inadequate maintenance of the semi by negligent business owners.
 If you are suffering from injuries due to a truck accident from poor commercial truck maintenance—you have options.
 You need to speak with a law firm experienced in handling collisions between semis and passenger cars—the law may entitle you to compensation.

-Our nationally recognized legal team at Stewart J. Guss, Attorney at Law, fights for the rights of victims in commercial trucking accidents due to negligent truck maintenance.
+Our nationally recognized legal team at Trust Guss Injury Lawyers, fights for the rights of victims in commercial trucking accidents due to negligent truck maintenance.
 You have options, and we can help.
 Call us at 800-898-4877.
 Our legal professionals are here to assist you—24 hours a day, seven days a week, 365 days a year.
 Alternatively, submit your case for review by CLICKING HERE.

 Stewart Guss discussing the dangers of trucking accidents on the national news program, “America’s Lawyer.”

 Commercial trucks are complex vehicles and have significantly more parts than a standard passenger car.
 The following are only some things that may go very wrong due to poor maintenance and lead to devastating crashes.

 - Tire blowouts - Semi-trucks have many tires and owners should regularly inspect the tires to ensure they are in proper condition.
 If a tire appears worn or loses pressure, the company should replace the tire.
 Truck drivers should regularly check tire pressure during a trip and adjust as needed.
 If a tire blows out at highway speeds, a truck driver can quickly lose control.